Illumina/SpliceAI/README.md

 **Delta score** of a variant ranges from 0 to 1, and can be interpreted as the probability of the variant being splice-altering.
 In the paper, a detailed characterization is provided for 0.2 (high recall/likely pathogenic), 0.5 (recommended/pathogenic), and 0.8 (high precision/pathogenic) cutoffs. **Delta position** conveys information about the location where splicing changes relative to the variant position (positive values are upstream of the variant, negative values are downstream).

-For the sake of convenience, we have precomputed scores for all possible single nucleotide variants near genes, which are available [here](https://basespace.illumina.com/s/5u6ThOblecrh).
+For the sake of convenience, we have precomputed scores for all possible single nucleotide variants within genes, which are available [here](https://basespace.illumina.com/s/5u6ThOblecrh).

 ### Examples
 A sample input file and the corresponding output file can be found at `examples/input.vcf` and `examples/output.vcf` respectively.
 The output `SpliceAI=T|RYR1|0.22|0.00|0.91|0.70|-107|-46|-2|90` for the variant `19:38958362 C>T` can be interpreted as follows: